0nix/ggj21/twine/evidence_questioning.md

 ### 2.6 Mystery Package (super leader -1 AND leader +1)

 You explain that there has been a package delivered to Albert Hassel's post box.
-Which would be normal in any other circumstance, but as a matter of standard surveillance, all deliveries are postponed until the subject is either cleared of any suspicion or processed for imprisonment.
+Which would be normal in any other circumstance, but as a matter of standard surveillance, all deliveries are postponed until the subject is either cleared of any suspicion or processed in-house.

 When Lieutenant Sessler hears this, he chuckles for a good ten seconds.
 He seems pleased with himself.
 "Well, well, well, Bayer.
 I'd say some explanation is in order.
-You, yes you Sergeant."
+Oh, you?
+Yes, you Sergeant."
 He taunts, saying Bayer's title in a mocking tone.
 "We required authorization from you to begin the operation did we not?
 I believe we did... yes.
 So, care to explain why Ministry Policy Seven-One-Four-Q-A was not enforced?
 All suspects involved in a sur-"

 To your surprise he does not respond to the provocation.
-Sergeant Bayer interrupts the Lieutenant and picks up where he left off, continuing to drone on the policy rule, almost as if reading from a punch card "All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
+Sergeant Bayer interrupts the Lieutenant and picks up where he left off, continuing to drone on the policy rule, almost as if reading it from an index card.
+"All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
 He then turns to the Lieutenant.
 "I fail to see the merits of quizzing me on standard ministry procedure."

 "I don't think you do, Sergeant Bayer."
 Lieutenant Sessler continues to taunt.
-"That requisition to the mail room clearly did not happen.
-We have a package that did not appear on the Ministry teletype.
+"That requisition to the mail room clearly didn't happen.
+We have a package that didn't appear on Ministry teletype.
 So, that would make the superior officer of this investigation responsible in a breach of protocol.
 In this case, it's you.
 You, Sergeant Berthold Bayer."
 He leans in closer to the Sergeant's face, clearly looking for trouble.
 "Now, tell me.
 Did that requisition actually happen or did the right hand have to wait a week for the left?"

 Suddenly, Sergeant Bayer stands at attention.
 He towers over Lieutenant Sessler, by about twenty centimeters.
 He glares at Sessler like he was sure his stare alone could melt him to a puddle.
 He takes a while to open his mouth but when he does, it is a low tone growl that sits like a rock in your stomach.
 "I have had enough of your insults, Sessler.
-I followed standard procedure without fail for this sham of an operation I have had the duty to oversee.
-And if we are handing out accusations of failing to follow procedure like it was candy, I should remind you of your own too."
+I followed standard procedure without fail.
+Always have.
+Always will.
+Even for this sham of an operation I have had the duty to oversee.
+And, if we are handing out accusations of failing to follow procedure like it was candy, I should remind you of your own failures too."

 He snatches the increasingly unwieldy folio and shoves it into Sessler's chest.
 "The requisition is part of standard form Five-One-Eight-Zero-Eight, which I signed at the start of this investigation.
-You can find it in this investigation dossier."
+You will find it in this dossier."

 Sessler grabs the folio and throws it on the table, scattering some of its contents.
-"Do you expect me to believe that, Bayer?
+"You expect me to believe that, Bayer?
 Or is that something you snuck in after the fact?" /n/n Bayer motions towards you.
 "The fact that you, the agent, and myself are in this room talking right now should be proof enough." /n/n Sessler stands his ground.
 "Really?
 How so?" /n/n Bayer pulls from his inner breast pocket a small brown book, you recognize it instantly as the Ministry of State Security Manual of Procedures and Directives.
 "Since we are quoting the good book here's one for you."
-He manages to open it in the exact page he needs to before reciting, "A Delta-Sigma-Charlie-Hotel interrogation requires expedited acceptance of form Five-One-Eight-Zero-Eight at a Sergeant level or higher for high interest cases and operations."
+He manages to open it in the exact page he needs to before reciting, "A Delta-Sigma-Charlie-Hotel interrogation requires expedited acceptance of form Five-One-Eight-Zero-Eight at a Sergeant level or better for high-interest cases and operations."
 He closes the book and crosses his arms.
-"Or maybe you can't get enough of me and the agent, so you just do this every night for fun?"
+"Or maybe you simply cannot get enough of me and the agent, so you just do this every night for fun?"

 Lieutenant Sessler produces his own copy of the Manual from his breast pocket and slams it on the table.
 "Passing the buck, are we Bayer?
-Perhaps you're not the sterling image of procedure you purport your self to be after all.
-Frankly I expected as much of you, a busybody like yourself doesn't get himself in such a cushy job above his seniors in the force."
+Perhaps you're not the sterling image of procedure you purport yourself to be after all.
+Frankly I expected as much of you, a busybody like yourself doesn't get such a cushy job above his seniors in the force."

 "Lieutenant Sessler, I will not tolerate this!
 I will not be blamed for mistakes made by Division XIX!
 I will not stand by and be accused of such!"
 Sergeant Bayer shouts.

 "Yes, shout you fool!"
 Lieutenant Sessler barks.
 "So, what will it be?
-Either it was you who did not do their work, or do we simply flag this as a departmental error?"
+Either it was you who didn't do their work, or do we let this go as a departmental error?"

 [This was a break from procedure.]

 "Agent!
 You shall refrain from accusing your commanding superior of malfeasance or so help me God I will have you in a cell without windows for five months for insubordination!"
 Sergeant Bayer snaps at you, while Lieutenant Sessler smirks at you.
-He likes this show of loyalty a bit too much.
+He likes this showboating a bit too much.

 (super leader -1 AND leader +2)

 [This was a departmental error.]

 Sergeant Bayer tightens his fists and lets out a deep sigh.
 After a small silence he returns to his normal tone of voice.
-"We seem to need to investigate a breach in protocol for the department and meter out appropriate punishments for parties involved.
+"We seem to need to investigate a failure to meet protocol within the department and meter out appropriate punishments for parties involved.
 Division XIX will have to respond to this, and I'm sure there's a rational explanation."
 Bayer looks at you and nods, acknowledging you.
 Lieutenant Sessler looks at you briefly and squints.
 He accuses you of being a coward without saying a word.

 (nothing)